 1530 16th St.

-The Kitchen Community is a Boulder-based community of restaurants that has now set up a sister to its world-class neighborhood bistros in downtown Denver.
-Like the other Kitchen locations, the restaurant on 16th Street boasts a menu that has been sourced from local farmers, ranchers and purveyors.
-The Kitchen Denver boasts a seafood bar, a small plates menu and a main menu with selections like wild char-grilled salmon, oven-roasted sirloin, tagliatelle and bolognese.
-Every day from 3 to 6 p.m. at the Kitchen is community hour, with a menu designed to be shared.
+Like the other members of this Boulder-based community of restaurants, The Kitchen on 16th Street boasts a menu that has been sourced from local farmers, ranchers and purveyors.
+The Denver location also includes a seafood bar, a small plates menu and a main menu with selections like wild char-grilled salmon, oven-roasted sirloin, tagliatelle and bolognese.
+Every day from 3 to 6 p.m. at The Kitchen is community hour, with a menu designed to be shared.
 Don't miss the quiche and the cocktail du jour.

 1215 20th St.